ketsar28/k-folio-prod/README.md

 ## © Copyright

-**Copyright © 2025 Muhammad Ketsar Ali Abi Wahid.
+**Copyright © 2025 Ketsar Ali.
 All Rights Reserved.**

-This portfolio website and all its contents, including but not limited to code, design, text, images, and graphics, are the intellectual property of **Muhammad Ketsar Ali Abi Wahid**.
+This portfolio website and all its contents, including but not limited to code, design, text, images, and graphics, are the intellectual property of **Ketsar Ali**.

 ### Usage Rights